 If there is no authority higher than the state, why do governments ever abide by the pacts they make with each other?
 For some, the answer is simple: states only respect agreements that fulfill their immediate interests.
 Others are more optimistic.
 Some view compliance as a problem of enforcement, arguing that international inducements, reciprocity, concerns about reputation, and/or domestic politics/institutions regularly help sustain adherence.
 Others perceive compliance as a problem of capacity, or of poor management.
 Seen from this angle, mechanisms that “punish” through enforcement typically make matters worse; instead, treaties need to be transparent, as well as providing technical/financial assistance and solid dispute resolution.
 Still others emphasize the impact of social context, identity, and/or legitimacy.
 Governments keep their promises because they care how others perceive them, internalize norms, or view agreements as valid and fair.
 This article provides an overview of these perspectives, with a strong emphasis on recent developments, including findings from recent survey experiments.

-One the most dramatic development in international law in the twentieth century is the formation and operation of international criminal tribunals.
-Unlike conventional international tribunals such as the International Court of Justice and the Permanent Court of Arbitration, international criminal tribunals, such as the International Criminal Tribunal for the Former Yugoslavia, the International Criminal Tribunal for Rwanda, and the International Military Tribunal at Nuremberg, are a controversial element of international law and international politics.
-Precisely because they are aimed at individuals who act “under color of law,” such as military officials or heads of state, they invoke a number of different political challenges and different concerns than do the more conventional international tribunals that adjudicate disputes between states.
+One the most dramatic development in international law in the 20th century was the formation of international criminal tribunals.
+Unlike conventional international tribunals, such as the International Court of Justice and the Permanent Court of Arbitration, international criminal tribunals—such as the International Criminal Tribunal for the Former Yugoslavia, the International Criminal Tribunal for Rwanda, and the International Military Tribunal at Nuremberg—are a controversial element of international law and international politics.
+Precisely because they are aimed at individuals who act under color of law, such as military officials or heads of state, they invoke a number of political challenges.
 Their combination of international law, human rights, criminal justice, and hotly disputed facts of great moral gravity makes them a subject of intense debate among academics, government officials, and the public at large.
 Much of the scholarship on international tribunals can be summed up by three periods: pre-Nuremberg, Nuremberg, and post-Cold War developments.
-Each of these periods, reveal shifts in the way that international criminal tribunals were studied and conceptualized in the academic world.
+Each period reveals shifts in the way that international criminal tribunals were studied and conceptualized in the academic world.
 In the future, much of the scholarship on international tribunals is expected to be influenced by the impact that the actual tribunals themselves have on international politics.

 Shirley V. Scott and Orli Zahava